DRUNK DRIVING IS A MAJOR CAUSE OF CAR CRASHES THAT KILL AND MAIM PEOPLE THROUGHOUT PENNSYLVANIA.

 If you are in an accident and you suspect the driver is impaired, it benefits you if you can help the police prove this.
 Take steps such as:

-The skilled and experienced drunk driving accident attorney Clifford A. Rieders of Rieders, Travis, Humphrey, Waters & Dohrmann has spent decades honing his skills and successfully representing Pennsylvania families who have suffered an injury or loss due to someone else’s negligence.
+The skilled and experienced drunk driving accident attorneys at Rieders, Travis, Dohrmann, Mowrey, Humphrey & Waters have spent decades honing their skills and successfully representing Pennsylvania families who have suffered an injury or loss due to someone else’s negligence.
 We offer personal attention and loyalty to every client, aggressively fighting for their right to compensation.
 Whether in settlement negotiations or pursuing a favorable trial verdict, we are thoroughly prepared and committed to achieving a just outcome.
 With our sizeable staff, we offer strength in numbers while providing top-notch personal service.
-We have years of experience dealing with the harm that results from drunk driving crashes.
-As a result, we have been successful in securing substantial recoveries for legitimate claims.